 Any contractor who works on asbestos projects in Nebraska needs to get a contractor's license with the Department of Health and Human Services.

 Division of Public Health - Licensure Unit PO Box 94986 Lincoln, NE 68509-4986

 You can fill out the application online, and then print and mail it in.
 You’ll also have to complete and pass an asbestos-specific course, a course that covers Nebraska law, rules, and regulations, and get medical approval from a physician.

 Interestingly enough, plumbers don’t need an additional license.
 If you’re a plumber, all you have to do is register for Nebraska’s general contracting license.

-Have the license?
+Have the Nebraska contractor license?
 Congratulations!
 Getting certified with the state took a lot of time and effort.
 If you have business cards, a website, contracts, or other advertising materials, feature your license status and number.
 Your customers want to work with licensed contractors—give them peace of mind by sharing your credentials.

 You can also advertise your insurance coverage.
 Customers appreciate knowing you carry general liability and workers’ compensation insurance in case anything happens.